 Furthermore, it should be mentioned that Denmark hosted an ICES workshop on maturity data collection on cod, haddock, saithe and whiting in the autumn of 2007.
-After the workshop Denmark has made maturity staging manuals for the four species.
+After the workshop

+Denmark has made maturity staging manuals for the four species.
 The manuals are made available internationally.

-12. Module J - Economic data on fishing vessels
+12. Module J - Economic data on fishing vessels.

-The Danish programme 2007 for collection of economic data by groups of vessels (for 2006) is a continuation of the programmes implemented over the previous years.
-Results based on the data for 2006 have been reported to JRC in February 2008 and again in April 2008.
+The Danish programme 2008 for collection of economic data by groups of vessels (for 2007) is a continuation of the programmes implemented over the previous years.

-12.1 MP - Required and achieved sampling
+12.1.
+MP - Required and achieved sampling.

-As shown in table 12.1 the achieved samples for the different fleet segments are the same as the required samples.
-Of the 295 fishery units drawn in the ordinary sample selection only 7 were cancelled, all of which were replaced with a supplementary unit.
+As shown in table 12.1 the achieved samples for the different fleet segments are more or less the same as the required samples.
+Of the 279 fishery units drawn in the ordinary sample selection only about a dozen were cancelled, all of which were replaced with a supplementary unit.